 During 1996, the FBEAG worked mainly on strengthening existing ties and cooperation between the FAF and the RAF.
 Italy became the first other nation to apply for membership, and in early 1997 Germany accepted “correspondent” status – that is, to send observers to EAG activities, but not to participate fully in decision-making.
 Soon afterwards, the Italian Air Force (ITAF) also appointed an observer.

-Meanwhile, work proceeded on the construction of a new building at RAF High Wycombe, to house the headquarters of the EAG.
-The UK’s Secretary of State for Defence, the Right Honourable George Robertson MP, formally opened the building on 16 June 1998.
+Meanwhile, work proceeded on constructing a new building at RAF High Wycombe, to house the headquarters of the EAG.
+The UK’s Secretary of State for Defence, the Right Honourable George Robertson MP, formally opened the building on the 16th of June 1998.
 That same day, the EAG Steering Group held a meeting during which Italy announced her decision to become a full member.
 On the 6th of July 1998, an agreement was reached between the French and British governments regarding the precise wording of the required Inter-Governmental Agreement (IGA) officially creating the Group, and the document was formally signed.
 In September of the same year, the first members of the ITAF joined the permanent staff of the EAG HQ.

-On 16th June 1999, France and the UK signed a Protocol amending the EAG IGA permitting other nations to join the EAG.
-At the 1999 meeting of the EAG SG, held in Rome on 12 July, Belgium, Germany, the Netherlands and Spain all confirmed their wish to transfer to full membership, and the EAG formally became a 7-nation organisation.
-Staff from Belgium, Germany, the Netherlands and Spain and have since joined the EAG HQ.
+On 16th June 1999, the UK and France signed a Protocol amending the EAG IGA permitting other nations to join the EAG.
+At the 1999 EAG SG meeting held in Rome on the 12th of July, Belgium, Germany, the Netherlands and Spain all confirmed their wish to transfer to full membership, and the EAG formally became a 7-nation organisation.
+Staff from Belgium, Germany, the Netherlands and Spain have since joined the EAG HQ.